bouwe77/conzo/README.md

 ```

 Now it is time for implementing our first command.
 The user
-can press R to refresh the date and time:
+can press R to refresh the time:

 ```C#
 static string DisplayTime()